sojibjubayer/palki-wed-management/Questions_Answers.md

 #### Answer: A: `['🍕', '🍫', '🥑', '🍔']`

-<i>here start with an array called food containing four emoji elements: ["🍕", "🍫", "🥑", "🍔"].
+<i>Here start with an array called food containing four emoji elements: ["🍕", "🍫", "🥑", "🍔"].

 Then create an object info with a property favoriteFood, which is initially set to the first element of the food array: "🍕".